krishchopra/ReplAI/data/IG_USAGE.md

 - Make sure you're pointing to the messages directory (usually `instagram-data/messages/inbox/`)
 - Check files are named `message.json` (sometimes `message_1.json`, `message_2.json` etc.)

-### Wrong person as "user"
+### Missing required argument

+- The `--user-name` argument is required - you must specify your Instagram display name
-- Use `--user-name` with the exact name as it appears in your Instagram messages
+- Use the exact name as it appears in your Instagram messages
 - Names are case-insensitive

+### Wrong person as "assistant"

+- Double-check you're using the correct name with `--user-name`
+- Remember: YOUR messages become "assistant" (what the model learns to imitate)

 ### Emojis look broken